CATE Expression of Interest Scheme

 |Criterion 1||Excellence in the team's collaborative approach||

-(250 words) Evidence of excellence in the team's approach to working collaboratively, commensurate with their context and the opportunities afforded by it.
+(250 words maximum) Evidence of excellence in the team's approach to working collaboratively, commensurate with their context and the opportunities afforded by it.

 |Criterion 2||Excellence in the impact of collaborative working||

-(250 words) Evidence of the team having a demonstrable impact on teaching and learning, including beyond their immediate academic or professional area.
+(250 words maximum) Evidence of the team having a demonstrable impact on teaching and learning, including beyond their immediate academic or professional area.

-There is no limit on the size of a team.
-Team members can be in any role that contributes to the enhancement of teaching and learning, and may include colleagues working at a branch campus.
-Student members of the team are actively encouraged, and can be studying or in a representative role.
+Please include only the core team in your application (defined by Advance HE to normally comprise between 3 and 15 key members).
+Team members can be in any role that contributes to the enhancement of teaching and learning, and may include colleagues working at a branch campus and/or external members working within industry or a partner institution.